 We are truly thankful for every donation, every sponsorship and all the continued support from everyone involved with TAGI.

-We would also like to thank Janet Vandermeulen from 7 Pine Design for supplying a free PDF pattern online for these gowns.
+We would also like to thank Janet Vandermeulen from 7 Pine Design for supplying the original pattern.

 Hand-made, hand-packed, hand-delivered, heart-felt.

-So much goodness and comfort comes from a long-forgotten wedding gown or old formal gown once it is transformed into an Angel Gown.
-So we, at The Angel Gown Initiative, take very special care when we prepare Angel Gowns for donation.
+So much goodness and comfort comes from a long-forgotten wedding gown or old formal dress once it is transformed into an Angel Gown®.
+So we, at The Angel Gown® Initiative, take very special care when we prepare Angel Gown® garments for donation.

-The Angel Gowns are enclosed in cellophane envelopes and folded around a condolence card and tied down with a carefully tied ribbon.
+The Angel Gown® garments are enclosed in cellophane envelopes and folded around a handwritten condolence card and tied down with a carefully tied satin ribbon.